abhijithch/JuliaBoxFAQ/FAQs.md

 #### How do I plot in `JuliaBox`?

 There are various packages available for plotting in `Julia`, viz, `Gadfly`, `Plotlyjs`, `Pyplot`, `Plots` among others. `Plots` is an interface to many of the other plotting libraries which act as backend.
-To create plots using `Plots` you have to select a backend, e.x., to select Plotlyjs, run `plotly()`,
+To create plots using `Plots` you have to select a backend, e.x., to select Plotlyjs, run `plotlyjs()`,

 <img src="./static/Plot1.png" alt="Drawing" style="width:1000px;"/>